-The flowers are pink to salmon orange, pendulous, 15-20 cm long.
+- The flowers are salmon-orange to pink, drooping, and 15-20 cm long.

 Colombia, high mountain